Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

 provided that $v$ is not identically zero.
 Similarly, with the use of $I_2$, $\dfrac{dr}{v} =\dfrac{dt}{\sigma} = \dfrac{(r - 2M) d t}{r I_2}$ is separable, thus yielding one more integral of motion

 again provided that $v$ is not identically zero.
-Note that $v\equiv 0$ corresponds to a circular timelike geodesic.
+Note that $v\equiv 0$ corresponds to a circular timelike equatorial geodesic.

-The four integrals of motion \eqref{I1}, \eqref{I2}, \eqref{I3}, \eqref{I4} do not contain $\tau$ explicitly, and therefore they are local constants of motion for non-circular timelike geodesics.
-A fifth integral of motion, which will involve $\tau$ explicitly, comes from integrating $\dfrac{d\tau}{1}=\dfrac{dr}{v}$.
+The four integrals of motion \eqref{I1}, \eqref{I2}, \eqref{I3}, \eqref{I4} do not contain $\tau$ explicitly, and therefore they are local constants of motion for non-circular geodesics.
+A fifth integral of motion, which involves $\tau$ explicitly, comes from integrating $\dfrac{d\tau}{1}=\dfrac{dr}{v}$.
 This yields

 The proper time equation \eqref{propertimeeqn-componentform} can be viewed as being a sixth integral of motion which serves as a constraint.